ducngg/four-in-a-row/README.md

 # four-in-a-row
-MIPS four in a row game
+MIPS four in a row game, please down load 'Mars' to run the code!